“What medications do I take for pain if I have had bariatric surgery?”

 When buying cold medications and pain relief brands – read the list of ingredients to make sure it does NOT contain ibuprofen, aspirin, or naproxen.

-THESE ARE THE SIX CATEGORIES THAT ARE OF ISSUE.
+THESE ARE THE SIX CATEGORIES OF DRUGS THAT ARE OF ISSUE.

 1. Aspirin should be avoided after gastric bypass – even use of baby aspirin to reduce risk in those with known risk factors or a strong family history of heart disease, must be weighed by your health professionals for risk versus benefit.